Exploding Appendix Avant-Garde Art Practice & Research Group: April, May and June ScheduleMarch 28, 2019

 In this session the Exploding Appendix Avant-garde Art Practice and Research Group turns one year old.
 We will be have a bit of a celebration, plus a discussion and reflection on the project.
 Bradley Tuck will give a presentation introducing the overall project of Exploding Appendix, this will be followed by a general discussion of potential projects and collaborations that we would like to see emerging out of the Exploding Appendix meetings.
 The aim of this meeting will be to build new collaborations and discuss what projects we can do in the future.
 In doing this we hope to strengthen the practical wing of the Exploding Appendix meetups in general.

-23rd July – Screening and Discussion: A New Studio Diary Film by Daniel Fawcett and Clara Pais
+23rd July – Screening and Discussion: A New Studio Diary Film by Daniel & Clara

 13th August- Projects session

 Building on July’s discussion of future projects, this session will be dedicated to developing and continuing projects and building new collaborations.